DanielMontecino/mlops-challenge/README.md

 ![Alt text](images/locust_3.png "Locust")

+Upon entering, you access the Locust GUI, where you must enter the maximum concurrency of users and the number of users per second.
+For example, we are going to test with a concurrency of 500 and 50 users per second.
 Then press "Start swarming" to start the test.
-Results will be shown as next
+Results will be shown next.

 ![Alt text](images/locust_2.png "Locust")